When your pinkeye problems are more than just M. bovis.....

 Progressive Cattleman Moraxella bovoculi Update

 Bruce Addison, President of Addison Biological Laboratory, Inc., has long been recognized as a leader in the ever changing disease of bovine pinkeye.
 Recently he provided a comprehensive update of the disease to Progressive Cattleman and Progressive Dairyman magazine.
-This article contains the latest update available on M. bovoculi, including information from Dr. John Angelos from the School of Veterinary Medicine at U.C.
-Davis.
+This article contains an update on M. bovoculi.
 Please click on the following link to access the article.

 Progressive Cattleman M. bovoculi/Pinkeye Update